-Cost of Technical Debt5 January 2016 · Filed in Development
+Cost of Technical Debt5 January 2016 · Filed in Development Technical Debt in one picture

 Technical debt is created when the 'proper way' to do things is not followed, or to put it another way, get it working and we'll fix it up later.